On October 15, 1937, things were somewhat tight in the Rana household, when little Giovanni was born.

 At the time, there were only small machines designed for this type of production.

 With the assistance of local engineers and mechanics, Giovanni designed and developed new devices to solve the challenge of the ever-increasing demand for pasta variety.
-The expense was not easy to sustain, but the results spoke for themselves: production rose from 15 kilograms of tortellini an hour to 20,000 kg an hour… a bit too much to carry, perhaps, in the basket on his second-hand motorbike.
+The expense was not easy to sustain, but the results spoke for themselves: production rises from fifteen kilograms of tortellini an hour to hundreds of kilograms an hour… a bit too much to carry, perhaps, in the basket on his second-hand motorbike.

 It was 1971, and the pasta factory needed a new home... as did Giovanni.